Juncos Hollinger Racing: Indy NXT

 The team made its first attempt to field a car in the Indy Lights series (the next series above Pro-Mazda) in 2012, with one car which was limited to six of the twelve races with three different drivers taking the wheel.

 In November 2014, the team announced it would be fielding two cars full-time in the series for 2015 and would be elevating drivers Spencer Pigot and Kyle Kaiser from Pro Mazda to be the drivers.
 Pigot began the 2015 season with five straight podium appearances, including winning both races of the doubleheader at Barber Motorsports Park.
 With six wins and nine podiums in 16 races, he was crowned champion over Jack Harvey and Ed Jones.

 The organization secured their second championship with Kyle Kaiser in 2017 after he obtained three wins and eight podiums, which earned Kaiser a $1 million scholarship to participate in the 2018 IndyCar Series.

+In 2025, the team intended to field two cars in the 2025 Indy NXT.
+On November 1, 2024, they had signed Paraguayan racer Miguel María García to drive the No. 75 car full-time.
+However, on February 13, 2025, the team had announced that they would be pausing their Indy NXT program indefinitely to focus on their IndyCar program.
+This resulted in García losing his seat.

 IndyCar Series

 First stint in the series (2017–2019)

 In May 2015, Ricardo Juncos announced the team would be building a new facility in Speedway, Indiana (home of the Indianapolis Motor Speedway), with the intention of future participation in the IndyCar Series.
 The facility, called the Juncos Technical Center, would cost three million dollars and be 41,000 square feet in size.
 On May 9, 2017 it was announced that Spencer Pigot would rejoin Juncos for its IndyCar debut at the 2017 Indianapolis 500.
 The following day, the team announced veteran Sebastián Saavedra would drive a second entry for the team.

 At the 2019 Indianapolis 500 Kyle Kaiser managed to qualify the team's lone entry onto the last spot for the starting lineup.
-While the team successfully qualifying for the Indianapolis 500 was not insignificant in itself, Kaiser and Juncos' effort is best remembered for knocking two time Formula One world champion Fernando Alonso out of the starting line up for the Indianapolis 500, ending Alonso's joint McLaren/Carlin effort and creating one of the more notable underdog stories in the long history of racing at Indianapolis Motor Speedway.
+While the team successfully qualifying for the Indianapolis 500 was not insignificant in itself, Kaiser and Juncos' effort is best remembered for knocking two-time Formula One world champion Fernando Alonso out of the starting line up for the Indianapolis 500, ending Alonso's joint McLaren/Carlin effort and creating one of the more notable underdog stories in the long history of racing at Indianapolis Motor Speedway.